openshift/installer/docs/user/aws/install_edge-zones.md

   --query "AvailabilityZones[].OptInStatus"
 ```

-## Install a cluster extending nodes to the Wavelength Zone [new VPC] <a name="#ipi-wavelength"></a>
+## Install a cluster extending nodes to the Wavelength Zone [new VPC] <a name="#ipi-wavelength-auto"></a>

 ### Prerequisites

 #### Additional AWS Permissions

-IAM Permissions when installer fully automate the Wavelength zones creation, and deletion.
+IAM Permissions when the installer fully automates the creation and deletion of subnets in Wavelength zones.

 - [Opt-int permissions](#pre-iam-opt-in)